7Block Labs

 Game‑Changer #3: Modular DA is production tech (Celestia, Avail, EigenDA)

-Architectural guidance:
+Architectural Guidance:

-Game‑Changer #4: Restaking moved from “buzz” to “deploy—with eyes open”
+Game‑Changer #4: Restaking moved from “buzz” to “deploy--with eyes open”

-EigenLayer’s AVS ecosystem matured through 2025:
+EigenLayer’s AVS Ecosystem Growth through 2025

-What to do:
+What to Do:

 Game‑Changer #5: Wallet UX finally aligns with enterprise onboarding

-Two parallel tracks now coexist:
+Two parallel tracks are now running side by side:

 Practical pattern we recommend in 2026:

-• “7702‑front, 4337‑spine”: authorize per‑tx delegation to a 4337‑compatible implementation at the same address; keep sponsored gas and session keys while avoiding a mass readdressing event.
-Instrument 7702 authorization logs in your fraud telemetry.
-(7blocklabs.com)
+• “7702‑front, 4337‑spine”: Allow per-transaction delegation to a 4337-compatible implementation that shares the same address.
+This way, you can maintain sponsored gas and session keys without causing a huge readdressing event.
+Don’t forget to track 7702 authorization logs in your fraud telemetry.
+Check out more about it here.

 Game‑Changer #6: Intent‑based execution (solvers) is winning orderflow